 Swimming with the whale sharks in Cancun, Mexico was truly a once in a lifetime experience and we are glad that our first time was in such a mindful and educated setting.

 It is easy to forget about the technical side of things when the excitement of having the experience takes over.
 We want to give you the tools to be a mindful adventure traveler, so make it count.

-If your looking for an Eco-friendly resort to stay at in Cancun you should check out Sunset Royal.
-The Sunset Royal is located on the sun kissed white sand beach of the Mexican Caribbean.
+If you are looking for an Eco-friendly resort to stay in Cancun you should check out Sunset Royal.
+The Sunset Royal is located on the sun-kissed white sand beach of the Mexican Caribbean.

-If your looking for useful information on how you can help the whale sharks, the World Wildlife Organization has loads of useful information available.
+If you are looking for useful information on how you can help the whale sharks, the World Wildlife Organization has loads of useful information available.

 Special thank you to Sunset World resorts for hosting us in Mexico and giving us this opportunity to learn more about their Eco-efforts and the chance to swim with these magical creatures.
 As always, all opinions are our own.